LimHyunJune/real-time-crash-detection/README.md

 **Other tasks**
 - Install ssh-server for ssh connection
-- In the broker server settings file specify a fixed IP for advertised.listeners
+- In the broker server settings file, specify a fixed IP for advertised.listeners